How IM Verify works

 Method Badge Trust Level Why

-QR Code (In Person) 🟢 In Person Highest Physical presence confirms identity
+QR Code (In Person) 🟢 In Person Highest Physical presence + SAS verbal confirmation

-Bluetooth 🟢 In Person Highest ~10m range ensures proximity
+Bluetooth 🟢 In Person Highest Physical proximity + SAS verbal confirmation

-Online Exchange 🌐 Online Medium Relies on SAS verification
+Online Exchange 🌐 Online High E2EE payloads + SAS verbal confirmation

 Security Properties